Bills center Mitch Morse, defensive end Boogie Basham out vs. Bears; Jordan Poyer to practice

+The Buffalo Bills could be thin on the defensive line against the Chicago Bears on Saturday, but they got good news elsewhere on the defense.

+Defensive tackles Ed Oliver (calf) and Jordan Phillips (shoulder) are questionable for Saturday’s game.
+Safety Jordan Poyer (knee) does not have an injury designation and was a full participant in practice Thursday, his first time practicing this week.

-The Buffalo Bills have ruled out center Mitch Morse (concussion) and defensive end Boogie Basham (calf) from Saturday’s game against the Chicago Bears.
+The Bills ruled out center Mitch Morse (concussion) and defensive end Boogie Basham (calf).
+Neither practiced this week.

-Coach Sean McDermott said safety Jordan Poyer (knee) will practice Thursday.
-Poyer has not practiced this week, but he was optimistic that he would play Saturday when he met with reporters Wednesday.
-When the injury report was released, Poyer did not have an injury designation for the game.
+Poyer did not practice on Tuesday or Wednesday, but he was optimistic that he would play Saturday when he met with reporters Wednesday.

 “He's been in the system for a number of years, and so we're extremely comfortable with him obviously not getting a whole lot of practice reps this week,” McDermott said.
 “We'll see how it goes today.”